 Sponsor.
 Representative for California's 46th congressional district.
 Republican.

 104th Congress (1995–1996)

-This bill was introduced on July 31, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 31, 1996, in a previous session of Congress, but it did not receive a vote.

 Jul 31, 1996